Deaths along the Bangladesh–India border: Cattle smuggling

-In Bangladesh, Indian cattle can become legal through a small tax to the government, while India bans all export of cattle.
+In Bangladesh, Indian cattle can become legal through a small tax to the government, while India bans all export of cat tle.
 This has become a flashpoint issue at the border.
 The cattle trade, according to a 2015 estimate in the Christian Science Monitor, is close to one billion dollars.
 A Bangladeshi cattle smuggler was killed in March 2014 in the border near Satkhira Sadar upazila by the BSF.
 In January 2016, a Bangladeshi cattle smuggler was allegedly tortured to death by members of the BSF in Bhurungamari Upazila, Kurigram District.
-The same month another Bangladesh national was killed by BSF in Sapahar Upazila, Naogaon District.
+The same month, another Bangladeshi national was killed by BSF in Sapahar Upazila, Naogaon District.
 In April 2016, a Bangladeshi cattle trader was shot in Kurigram District.
 In June 2016, two Bangladeshi smugglers were killed by the BSF in Gomostapur Upazila, Chapainawabganj.
 In August 2016, a Bangladeshi smuggler was shot dead in the border region in Moheshpur upazila of Jhenidah.
 In January 2017, a cattle smuggler was allegedly tortured to death by the BSF in Damurhuda Upazila in Chuadanga District.